 Bonnie Price, DNP, RN, SANE-A, SANE-P, AFN-BC, administrative director for community health advocacy

 Bonnie Price (pictured above, center) continues to be the face of our forensic nursing team.
 She also continues to break barriers and make an impact in the Richmond, VA community.
-In fact, Bonnie was recently recognized by FBI Richmond as their 2020 Director’s Community Leadership Award Recipient.
+In fact, Bonnie was recently recognized by FBI Richmond as their 2020 Director’s Community Leadership Award recipient.
 She was also recently appointed to Virginia Governor Ralph Northam’s Task Force on Services for Survivors of Sexual Assault.

 On the topic of these recent recognitions, Bonnie shares that there is a great deal of important work that still needs to be done.

-“One area of particular importance to me, is the availability of forensic nursing services across Virginia,” she says.
+“One area of particular importance is the availability of forensic nursing services across Virginia,” she says.
 “Patients who report having been a victim of a sexual assault, domestic assault or child abuse deserve the specialized care provided by a highly trained forensic nurse.”

 What’s next for the forensic nursing team?